Assistive technology for writing when your child has dysgraphia

 Beyond dysgraphia accommodations, there is a large variety of assistive technology for writing.
 These technology resources can be a huge benefit for school aged children but also for adults that struggle with writing.
 As an author I’ve often heard of adults using these tools to help them write productively during tight deadlines, while recovering from injuries and more.
 These tools can really help and there are new ones coming available all the time.
 Here is a list of tools to help you get started, and if you have suggestions for something I’ve missed, let me know in the comments.

 For young children consider programs that help them learn proper letter shaping.
 One of the struggles many students with dysgraphia have is starting their letters in the right spot and shaping them correctly.
 There are lots of letter tracing apps available, Little Writer is one well reviewed app.

 Planning and organizing a written project like a report is very difficult for many people with dysgraphia.
-Mind maps are a great way to help organize thoughts and ideas before writing, but since using mind maps involves a great deal of writing, I went in search of some apps that could help with this process.
-I discovered two promising apps: EDNA and SimpleMind.
-These would be great for older students that are writing longer pieces.
+Mind maps are a great way to help organize thoughts and ideas before writing, but since using mind maps involves a great deal of writing, I went in search of some apps that could help with this process and there are lots of great options.
+Simply search mind maps in your favourite app store.

 Speech-to-Text software is a fantastic assistive technology for writing.
 There are many speech-to-text tools, in fact your device probably already has a tool installed.
-If not, Dragon NaturallySpeaking is a very popular tool, with good reviews.
 I first heard of this tool as an author, and now as a parent I see great applications with it for children that struggle with writing.

 Video Editing Software may not be exactly an assistive technology for writing, but it can be a very powerful tool for people with dysgraphia.
 Instead of having them write a report, have them film a presentation or demonstration on a subject, then edit it all together into a video that they can then submit as their proof of mastery on a subject.